 people in India who live on less than £1.40 per day

 countries where funds are being spent.
-From 28 April all donations will be used in India
+Donations from 28 April will be used in India

 Oxygen supplies are falling short of demand and funeral pyres are burning around the clock.
 Several cities have imposed lockdowns and curfews, which have a knock-on effect for people’s livelihoods, with the poorest and most marginalised communities being hit hardest.